petrkozorezov/mynixos/README.md

 ### Building

- - `make nixos-build` for nixos build
+ - `make build` for nixos and home-manager build
- - `sudo make nixos-switch` for nixos switch
+ - `sudo make switch` for nixos and home-manager switch
- - `make nixos-build` for home-manager build
- - `make hm-switch` for home-manager switch

 ### Base files